project-oak/silveroak/investigations/kami/counter/README.md

 ![Simulation waveform for 4-bit counter](counter4.png)

-The simulation shows the counter correctly being intialized to 0 when the active low reset is applied, and then counting up by 1 every clock cycle afterwards and the active low reset is de-asserted.
+The simulation shows the counter correctly being initialized to 0 when the active low reset is applied, and then counting up by 1 every clock cycle afterwards and the active low reset is de-asserted.

 We can use this counter to control the flashing of the LEDs on the ZCU104 development board.
 We need to